Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Tractable Reformulation of TSDR-MPC

 The cutting plane method is an iterative algorithm widely used in mixed-integer programming, semi-infinite programming, distributionally robust optimization, and other fields\cite{mehrotra2014cutting,kuhn2025distributionally,doi:10.1137/20M1370227}.
 It works by progressively adding linear constraints, known as cutting planes, to approximate the feasible region of the original problem, thereby transforming a complex problem into a series of easier subproblems.
 In each iteration, the algorithm solves the current relaxed problem; if the obtained solution violates some constraints of the original problem, a linear inequality is generated that cuts off this infeasible solution while still preserving all feasible solutions.
 This inequality is then added to the relaxed problem, and the process repeats until convergence is achieved.

-In this section, the cutting plane method is employed to solve the TSDR-MPC.
-We follow the construction of \cite{doi:10.1137/20M1370227}, which iteratively solves a master problem to obtain the current control sequence and ambiguity set parameter, and then uses dual and separation problems to generate new cutting planes (i.e., new dual extreme points and support points) to improve the approximation of the original problem.
+In this section, we adapt the cutting‑plane framework of \cite{doi:10.1137/20M1370227} to the TSDR‑MPC problem.
+Unlike \cite{doi:10.1137/20M1370227}, where the first‑stage cost is linear, our first‑stage cost is quadratic, which makes the master problem a convex quadratic program.
+Furthermore, [6] does not provide a finite‑termination proof; we establish such a guarantee in Theorem \ref{theorem:feasibility}.
+The dual and separation problems, however, retain a structure similar to that in \cite{doi:10.1137/20M1370227}.
+Following this adapted framework, we iteratively solve a master problem to obtain the current control sequence and ambiguity set parameter, and then use dual and separation problems to generate new cutting planes (i.e., new dual extreme points and support points) to improve the approximation of the original problem.
 At each iteration, the master problem is a lower‑bound approximation of \eqref{eq_single_min} constructed from a collection of support points and dual extreme points.
 Let $\Xi_k'$ be the set of support points.
 For each $\xi^\omega\in\Xi_k'$, we maintain a set of $\mathcal J^\omega$ previously generated dual extreme points $\pi^j\in \mathcal J^\omega$.
 The master problem is then given by

 where the first stage cost $f_1$ is defined by \eqref{eq_first_stage_cost}, $c_\xi$ is defined by \eqref{eq_c_xi}, and $\xi_k^\sigma$ are given sample points from the empirical distribution. \eqref{eq_master_problem2} comes from the dual representation of the Wasserstein ambiguity set; \eqref{eq_master_problem3} is an outer linearization of the second‑stage value function in \eqref{eq_Vc_dual}.
 Solving master problem yields a candidate $( {\hat{\bar{u}}}_{k},\hat{\gamma},\hat{\theta} )$.